-I have been engaged in service work throughout my adult life, as both a clinical social worker and an ordained interfaith minister.
-This work has included providing psychotherapy for individual adults, couples, families, adolescents, and children, facilitating art/dance therapy in the psychiatric units of a hospital, caring for autistic children in a residential center, tutoring and mentoring at-risk youth, teaching sexual abuse prevention curriculum to elementary school students, answering calls on a rape crisis hotline, counseling women and children in a domestic violence shelter, teaching creative arts to teens from impoverished urban areas, presenting outreach education about sexual assault in community centers, providing school counseling to teens at an alternative school, leading community service and mindfulness education for youth, facilitating meditation and support groups, officiating weddings and funerals, teaching at alternative schools (secondary and graduate-level), and offering spiritual care as a hospice chaplain to dying patients and their loved ones.
-I am also the mother of three children, a role that requires serving beyond any boundaries that work provides.
+I have been drawn to service throughout my adult life, as both a clinical social worker and an ordained interfaith minister.
+My work has included psychotherapy for individual adults, couples, families, teens, and children, art/dance therapy in the psychiatric units of a hospital, caring for autistic children in a residential center, tutoring and mentoring at-risk youth, teaching sexual abuse prevention curriculum, answering calls on a rape crisis hotline, counseling women and children in a domestic violence shelter, teaching creative arts to teens from impoverished urban areas, school counseling and teaching at alternative schools (secondary and graduate-level), leading community service and mindfulness education for youth, facilitating meditation and support groups, officiating weddings and funerals, and offering spiritual care as a hospice chaplain for dying patients and their loved ones.
+I am also the mother of three children, a role that requires serving beyond any boundaries that work can provide.